Using the HOTBIN Thermometers

 The lid thermometer measures the temperature of the steam leaving the HOTBIN.
 If there is a large void of empty space inside the HOTBIN, heat will be lost as it rises from the top of the waste inside and reaches the lid thermometer.
 Unfortunately unless the HOTBIN is more than half full the lid gauge will provide a variance in temperature of at least 10°c, rising to as much as 20-30°c during the winter months.

-For an accurate internal measurement, simply place the long stem thermometer into the hottest most active layer of waste, typically the top 5-10cm.
+For an accurate internal measurement, simply place the thermometer into the hottest most active layer of waste, typically the top 5-10cm.
 Try not to leave the thermometer in the HOTBIN as its easy to forget about it when adding waste - you’ll soon find it buried!

 When you are ready to take an internal measurement simply lift the lid of the HOTBIN, pop the thermometer in and shut the lid.
 Leave the thermometer inside for at least a minute to ensure an accurate reading before removing.